akirasoft/keptn-springoneplatform/README.md

 Join the Keptn community!

-[Keptn](keptn.sh) is an open-source project with the goal to build an enterprise-grade framework for shipping and running cloud-native applications.
-Find more information on [GitHub](https://github.com/keptn/keptn) or on the keptn website.
+Further information about Keptn you can find on the [keptn.sh](keptn.sh) website.
+Keptn itself lives on [GitHub](https://github.com/keptn/keptn).

-**Feel free to contribute or reach out to the keptn team using a channel provided [here](https://github.com/keptn/community)**
+**Feel free to contribute or reach out to the keptn team using a channel provided [here](https://github.com/keptn/community)**.